RadicalZephyr/bitburner-todos/TO_TRY_WITH_TUCKER.md

 More of a demo task TBH, but it could have interesting results.

+## Meta Task for coming up with interesting tasks

+Try to construct a meta-prompt telling it to come up with off-the-wall ideas for tasks to ask Codex to do.

 ## Refactoring harvest main function into more modular (and testable?) chunks